Hiking Longs Peak Trip Report – The Keyhole Route:

 Into the Woods

 The trail starts out in a dense pine forest.
 For us, it was still relatively dark as we made our way through the trees.
 The trail starts outs with only a moderate incline.
 At 0.5-miles in the trail forks.
 The path to the right leads towards Storm Pass and the one to the left is for hiking Longs Peak.
-This is a heavy trafficked trail and is well signed all the way to the Boulder Field.
+This is a heavily trafficked trail and is well signed all the way to the Boulder Field.
 The trail steepens as it makes its way towards treeline.
 While it is steep it had yet to feel like a 14er.
 Most 14ers have a much steeper grade.

 Through Goblins Forest